pariskol/sqlbrowserfx/README.md

 ### Installing

 Import the project to your favorite ide as maven project and run SQlBrowserFXApp class.
+You can also run install.sh script , if you are using linux in order to install sqlbrowserfx as cli command 'sqlfx'.

 ### Build standalone app